-Alerts tabs are indicated by the 🗥 icon, as is the Alerts section and links in the Selection Tree.
+Alerts tabs are indicated by the Alerts section and links in the Selection Tree.

 In the Dashboard, Alerts can have comments attached to them, their display can be configured by users and they can be printed.

 KPI

 Charts based on calculations performed by the Analytics Engine on data in the Events Data base can be displayed on the KPI tabbed pages.